Conferences and Field Trips at Friday Harbor Labs

 - How to Apply

-Reservations are accepted up to one year in advance.
+Conferences, Field Trips, and other groups may apply to visit FHL from September through May, with applications accepted up to one year in advance.
 Please note that March and September are our busiest months for conferences and those dates fill up quickly.
+Our quietest months are December through February.

 The campus of Friday Harbor Labs has three dormitory buildings as well as numerous other housing units of various sizes and kinds.

-To maximize occupancy, conferences and field trip participants are encouraged to reside in Standard Dormitories and Huts.
-The dormitories consist of eight single-occupancy and 25 double-occupancy rooms, for a total of 58 twin beds.
+The dormitories consist of eight single-occupancy and 25 double-occupancy rooms, for a total of 58 single beds.
 Each dorm room has one or two beds, dressers, and desks.
-Two of the three buildings have men's and women's restrooms with showers; the third has access to bathrooms through a covered breezeway to the other dormitory buildings.
+Two of the three dorm buildings have men's and women's restrooms with showers; the third has access to bathrooms through a covered breezeway to the other dormitory buildings.
 The 15 Huts are small buildings with electric light and heat; each is approximately 125 square feet and furnished with one or two beds, a small desk, and a dresser.
 The Huts are a short walk from restrooms and showers in the dorm buildings.

 Other housing units include twelve (studio, one-, two- and three-bedroom) apartments, twelve two-bedroom cottages, and eight (one- and two-bedroom) duplex units.
 All of these units include kitchen, bathroom, living/dining area, and basic furniture, and are equipped with dishes, silverware, pots and pans.
 These units are available when the dorms and huts are occupied or for those conference participants with families or special needs.

 For additional information, please contact our Facilities Coordinator at email@example.com or phone 206-221-4098.